 - In Monty Python and the Holy Grail, the mock-Scandinavian subtitle for the movie's title was missing in some DVD releases.
 (Thankfully, the rest of the subtitles during the opening were still there.)

 - The first was more Analog Destruction as it happened in 1982, back when film restoration was a new idea.
-The thing is, those restoring the film elected to convert the entire soundtrack to stereo on the theory that stereo is better than mono.
+Universal wanted to spruce the film up for a U.S. theatrical re-release that year, and those handling the transfer elected to convert the entire soundtrack to stereo on the theory that stereo is better than mono.
 (Modern fans of The Beatles strongly disagree, but the fandom was still redeveloping back then.)
 To cap it off, the restorers then threw out the original soundtrack, making a legit restoration impossible.

-- There have been two attempts to restore the film since then, in 1996 and 2001.
-The 2001 restoration by Miramax deliberately tried to improve on the theatrical release.
+- There were then two further attempts to restore the film, in 1996 and 2001.
+The 2001 restoration by Miramax deliberately tried to "improve" on the theatrical release.
 While the use of a modern theatrical aspect is understandable (the film did briefly air in modern theaters), they could've made the original aspect available on the DVD.
 It used the controversial 5.1 speech/mono song soundtrack (by this time, stereo would've been the best quality possible due to the 1982 restoration).
 And while we can't be sure that 2001's picture is less faithful than 1996's (if we could, then we wouldn't need film restoration as much), it's clear that they're using different greyscale keys.
 The 1996 edition frequently has what looks like light reflecting off smoke in the air (which may or may not have been in the original); the 2001 edition removes that and deliberately goes for chiaroscuro.

 - As seen in the picture above, the second Blu-Ray release of the original Predator (from around the time Predators came out in theaters) relied so heavily on DNR, the movie boasts no grain, and Arnold Schwarzenegger looks more like a wax statue than a human soldier.